openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 difference.

-On multi-node clusters, the installer will never set the `DefaultRouterPlacement` field to `ControlPlane`, so there are no risks to discuss for multi-node clusters in this enhancement.
+On multi-node clusters, the installer will never set the `DefaultPlacement` field to `ControlPlane`, so there are no risks to discuss for multi-node clusters in this enhancement.
 However, any future enhancement that will consider making this field configurable by allowing the user to set it during installation, should take into account that the